LaurenScheffler/dig4639-mobile-dev/README.md

 Lauren Scheffler
 LinkedIn:https://www.linkedin.com/in/lauren-scheffler-576a5118a
 I am seeking a position in a firm or company.
 I am wishing to fill a position that uses design aspects.

+## Conflicts

+This section represents code on the server that isn't on the local respository.